-The general public are welcome at the on-campus cafe.
+The general public is welcome at the on-campus cafe.
 Meals and light refreshments are available in the adjacent Aroma Cafe at Lirra Lirra on Waite Road during business hours Monday-Friday.

 Autumn brings outbreaks of Deathcap mushrooms in the adjacent Waite Arboretum.
 Ingestion of even a small amount of the mushroom will cause serious illness and may be fatal.
 You are advised not to pick or eat any wild mushrooms from the Waite Campus as poisonous mushrooms may resemble edible ones.
 Information about Deathcap mushrooms can be found on the Australian National Botanical Gardens website.

 All of the University of Adelaide campuses are smoke-free, inside and out.
 Therefore, smoking is not permitted in Urrbrae House, the gardens, the Waite Arboretum or in carparks on the Waite Campus.